MattiaBenincasa/BenincasaToDoList/test/lib/googletest-1.13.0/docs/gmock_for_dummies.md

 time, you need to define a custom action, which we'll teach in the [cook book](gmock_cook_book.md).

-Time for another quiz!
+Clock for another quiz!
 What do you think the following means?

 ```cpp
 using ::testing::Return;